Lucaa8/SpigotApi/README.md

 - **NBTTagApi** - Add NBTs on your items to retrieve them easily in inventories
 - **SnifferApi** - Listen to every packets a player receive
 - **JSONApi** - Store and read information easily in JSON instead of YAML
+- **Items** - An unique way to create, customize, compare and store items easily without YAML or NBT problems.

 ### TeamAPI
 This API registers your teams on the server side and send them when a player connects to the server.
 With this implementation you can; \